Part-DB/Part-DB-server/README.md

 * Inventory managment of your electronic parts.
 Each part can be assigned to a category, footprint, manufacturer and multiple store locations and price informations.
 Parts can be grouped using tags.
 Support for file attachments like datasheets.
 * Multi-Language support (currently German, English, Russian, Japanese and French (experimental))
-* Barcodes/Labels generator for parts and storage locations (*)
+* Barcodes/Labels generator for parts and storage locations
 * User system with groups and detailed permissions.
 Two-factor authentication is supported (Google Authenticator and U2F keys) and can be enforced.
 Password reset via email can be setuped.
 * Import/Export system (*)
 * Project managment: Parts can be assigned to projects to manage how often a project can be build. (*)
 * Order managment: Collect parts that should be ordered during the next order on your distributor and automatically add it to your instock, when they arrive. (*)
-* Event log: Track what changes happens to your inventory, track which user does what. (*)
+* Event log: Track what changes happens to your inventory, track which user does what.
+Revert your parts to older versions.
 * Responsive design: You can use Part-DB on your PC, your tablet and your smartphone using the same interface.
 * PartKeepr import (*)